 - The ability to obtain the optimum usage of every vehicle and piece of equipment and thereby reduce the size of the city’s fleet.
 By having full ownership, fleet can decide the best time to surplus a vehicle or piece of equipment either because of its operating cost or its retail value.
 As the centralized owner, fleet would also be able to determine if a vehicle or piece of equipment could be used by another department versus being sent to surplus.

 - The ability to right-size the fleet.
 According to Smart Planning for Communities, Province of BC (Fraser Basin Council and the Union of BC Municipalities copyright 2012) vehicle and fleet right-sizing is a core process that involves analyzing and understanding the collection of tasks that you need your fleet to accomplish.
 This includes coordination and scheduling considerations.
-Once you have a picture of the vehicles required to complete those tasks, you can minimize the assets that you do hold, and reduce the capital investment in your fleet, while still completing required tasks.
+Once you have a full understanding of the vehicles required to complete those tasks, you can minimize the assets that you do hold, and reduce the capital investment in your fleet, while still completing required tasks.

 - The ability to standardize specifications.
 This would result in the development of one set of specifications for sedans, one set of specifications for backhoes, etc. It would ensure each set of specifications received the highest level of development expertise.
 Decisions on equipment acquisition would be made on an objective analysis versus driver/operator preference.
 Standardizing specifications equates to maintenance and repairs efficiencies.